marifyo/fggcosha/_posts/2014-05-10-meeting-reminder.md

 comments: true
 ---

 The F.G.G.C.
-Onitsha - USA and Canada alumni branch invites you to its monthly meeting on the 2nd Saturday of every month.
+Onitsha - USA and Canada alumni association invites you to its monthly meeting on the 2nd Saturday of every month.

 Our next monthly meeting is on **Saturday, June 14 2014 at 11.00 am EST.**
 {: .notice}